simonsobs/sotodlib/docs/site_pipeline.rst

       steps:
         - command: "update-base-data"
           lookback_days: 7
+          carry_fail: true
         - command: "update-obsdb"
           lookback_days: 3
           redo: true
         - command: "update-obsdb"
           lookback_days: 7

+Each block in the job_defs list will be run, in sequence.
+The dict is passed through to the command being run unaltered, except as noted:

+- ``config_file``, if not specified explicitly, will be set to the path of this file.
+- ``command`` provides the name of the sub-command to run (as if it had been specified on command line).
+- ``ignore_fail``, if set to true, will cause the step to not block completion of subsequent steps if it fails; the script may exit successfully in the end.
+- ``carry_fail``, if set to true, will permit subsequent steps to run, if this step fails, but will cause the whole job to fail, in the end.

 Command line arguments